ansys/pyaedt/doc/source/API/Application.rst

 Application
 ===========
-The PyAEDT API includes these classes for application classes and modules.
+The PyAEDT API includes these classes for applications and modules.

 .. currentmodule:: pyaedt